llou/django-plottings/docs/index.rst

 Value Classes
 -------------

-This two classes are intended to be initiallized and then to proceed to call the ``get_value()`` method that returns a variable intended to be passed to the Django Template System to render the webpage with the image included.
+Both classes work the same way: first initialization of the class for then call the ``get_value()`` method that returns a variable intended to be passed to the Django Template System to render the webpage with the image included.